Dynatrace/Dynatrace-OneAgent-Chef/README.md

 5. copy it and use it in your recipe

 ## Supported OSes
-This recipe is designed for Linux systems.
+This recipe is designed for Linux and Windows systems.
 If it does not work for your environment please get in touch via the project site.

 ##License